anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 There is no character limit for MVP.

-Markdown is not required.

-Rich text is not required.

 Plain text only.

 ---

+# 4.10 Tretinoin

+One entry per day: applied (Yes/No).

+Schedule: every 3rd night from the last applied date.

+The tracker card appears on Dashboard only on scheduled nights.

+---

+# 4.11 Respect/Trust Score

+Three counters updated through the day:

+- Do What You Said (±1)
+- Excuse (±1)
+- Flake (±3)

+Total = sum.

+Progress bar max = 50.

+Editable on Dashboard at all times.

+Editable in History edit mode (buffered, saved on Save, discarded on Cancel).

+---

-# 4.10 History
+# 4.12 History

-History stores complete daily snapshots.
+History stores complete daily records.

 Each record contains:

-Meals

-↓

-Nutrition
+- Nutrition

-↓
+- Meals

-Workout
+- Workout

-↓

-Water
+- Water

-↓
+- Tretinoin
+- Respect/Trust Score

-Weight
+- Weight

-↓

-Notes
+- Daily Notes

-History records are editable.
+History records are editable in edit mode.

-Deleting history permanently removes that day's data.
+Deleting a meal moves it to a 24-hour undo window.

 ---

-# 4.11 Analytics
+# 4.13 Analytics

 Analytics should visualize:

-Daily Calories
+- Daily Calories

-Protein
+- Protein

-Carbs
+- Carbs

-Fat
+- Fat

-Weight
+- Weight

-Water
+- Water

-Workout Consistency
+- Workout Consistency

-Meal Consistency
+- Meal Consistency
+- Tretinoin Adherence
+- Respect/Trust Score Trend

 Future analytics should reuse existing history data.

 ---

-# 4.12 Settings
+# 4.14 Settings

 Settings include:

-Daily Nutrition Targets
+- Daily Nutrition Targets

-Water Goal
+- Water Goal

-Theme

-Measurement Units

-Import
+- Theme (light / dark / system)

-Export
+- Export
+- Import

-Reset Application
+- Reset Application (password-protected)

-Future settings should be easily extendable.

 ---

-# 4.13 Custom Foods (Future Ready)

-Users will eventually be able to:

-Create Food

-Edit Food

-Delete Food

-Custom foods should behave exactly like built-in foods.

-The application architecture should support this from day one.

----

-# 4.14 Performance Requirements
+# 4.15 Performance Requirements

 The application should remain responsive with:

 - 500+ foods
 - 5+ years of history
 - Thousands of meal records
-- Hundreds of custom foods

 Users should never experience noticeable lag during normal operation.

 ---

-# 4.15 Success Criteria
+# 4.16 Success Criteria

 The feature implementation is considered complete when: